What’s the Best Kindle of 2026? (So Far)

 If you’ve ever had a long reading session that gives you hand cramps, these accessories might help.
 You can check out more options in our Best Kindle Accessories guide.

-Best Kindle Cases and Covers
+Cases and Covers

 Amazon Kindles are, thankfully, not as fragile as a pricey smartphone, but you may still want to add a cover to protect the screen if you’re frequently toting it around in a bag.
 These aren’t padded for serious drops, but are some of the best Kindle cases I’ve found for daily protection from scratches and scuffs.